interledger/open-payments-cli/README.md

 calling `scenario scenario-1.txt` will run the given commands sequentially in the session.

-This example scenario will initiate a payment between `https://ilp.five.rafikilabs.com/ffc52473` and `https://ilp.five.rafikilabs.com/a76f14b7`.
+The commands in the example scenario file will initiate a payment between `https://ilp.five.rafikilabs.com/ffc52473` and `https://ilp.five.rafikilabs.com/a76f14b7`.
 Like a normal session, `grant:op` will prompt you to enter the URL of the resulting redirect site of the interaction, after which it will run the final `op:create` command to create the outgoing payment.

 ## Logging